 How do I write an Honors thesis/obtain Departmental Honors?
 For those pursuing Departmental Honors, this requires being a BS major and membership in the Honors College, which can be applied for if you meet the GPA requirements.
-For more details about Departmental Honors, see the documents from the Honors College in the Appendix to this manual in Section 8.
+For more details about Departmental Honors, please consult the Honors College https://honors.tcu.edu/.